Underwriter’s Laboratories vs Sauna.

 It’s important to note that not all mold and bacteria are harmful to our health.
 Some are, some not, some only at higher dose/exposure levels and some are actually beneficial at limited dose/exposure levels.
 But in general we don’t want mold or bacteria in our saunas.
 Nor the odors that come with them.

-No Ventilation and High CO2 for Bathers – Like us, heater manufacturers found the UL required High Temp Limiter to be a problem.
+2 – No Ventilation and High CO2 for Bathers – Like us, heater manufacturers found the UL required High Temp Limiter to be a problem.

-To remedy this problem they chose to use cooler outside air to help cool the sensor.
+To remedy this problem they chose to use cooler outside air to circumvent this and help cool the sensor.
 However, rather than devise a strategy to provide both critical ventilation to bathers and also cool the High Limit Sensor (as recommended in the Trumpkin Ventilation Notes), they chose to recommend only cooling the High Limit Sensor.

 In their U.S. manuals they instruct installers to direct fresh air in to the sauna from behind or below the heater – to cool the High Temp Sensor.
 As we saw in Trumpkin’s Notes on Ventilation, little or none of this air will provide ventilation for human occupants as the majority of this air will simply flow across the floor (colder air sinks) and go up the back wall to the exhaust opening.
 The result is high CO2 levels for bathers as well as little or no removal of excess humidity, VOCs or pathogens.
 In other words, bad stale air.